-Proposed revision Text = Prov onsvince removedTextText Niagara's commentsText = Province removedText = Province addedText = Niagara removedText = Niagara added and redevelopment in accordance with policy 1.1.3.3; c) directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs; d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed; e) requiring transit-supportive development and prioritizing intensification, including potential air rights development, in proximity to transit, including corridors and stations; and f) e) establishing development and new residential intensification, redevelopment and new residential development which minimize the cost of housing and facilitate compact form, while maintaining appropriate levels of public health and safety. adjusted horizons for calculating vacant residential land supply. requests clarification on whether the municipality or private applicant is responsible to undertake a market study to determine "market-based need".
-Further, the geography used to determine a "market-based need" itself should be specified as to whether this relates to the single, upper- or lower-tier market, or other geography. ure and Public Service Facilities ÷ Infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities shall be provided in a coordinated,an efficient and cost-effective manner that considersprepares for the impacts from of a changing climate change while accommodating projected needs.
-Planning for infrastructure, electricity generation facilities and For the reasons previously described relating to climate change, Staff recommends that the first half of s.
-1.6.1 be revised as follows: 'Infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities shall be provided in a coordinated, an efficient and cost-effective manner that considersprepares for is 4 transmission and distribution systems, and public service adaptive to the impacts from of a changing climate change while accommodating projected needs"
+Proposed re visions Niagara's comments Text = Province removed Text = Province added Text= Province removedText= Province addedText= Niagara removedText= Niagara added and redevelopment in accordance with policy 1.1.3.3; c) directing the development of new housing towards locations where appropriate levels of infrastructure at public service facilities are or will be available to support current and projected needs; d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed; e) requiring transit-supportive development and prioritizing intensification, including potential air rights development, in proximity to transit, including corrido and stations; and f) e) establishing development and new residential intensification, redevelopment and new residential development which minimize the cost of housing and facilitate compact form, while maintaining appropriate levels of public health and safety. private applicant is responsible to undertake a market study to determine "market-based need".
+Further, the geography used to determine a "market-based need" itself should be specified as to whether this relates to the single, upper- or lower-tier market, or other geography. ructure and Public Service Facilities 1.6.1 Infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities shall be provided in a coordinated, an efficient and cost-effective manner that considersprepares for the impacts from of a changing climate change while accommodating projected needs.
+Planning for infrastructure, electricity generation facilities and transmission and distribution systems, and public service change, Staff recommends that the first half of s.
+1.6.1 be revised as follows: 'Infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities shall be provided in a coordinated, an efficient and